Guided Walking Groups

 Here’s a video showing what the walk is like: https://www.youtube.com/watch?v=9-eOJmLmQSc

-In order to find out more information about the guided walks contact Vicky Fawcett
+To find out more information about the guided walks contact Vicky Fawcett

 Age UK